mitulap/piranha-view/README.md

 To test this APIs in client you need to run this server.
 This server requires following things to be installed on your machine
 * Node and npm in order to run this Node server
-* MongoDB database installed and server of mongoDB database has to be running as this application uses MongoDB database.
+* MongoDB database installed and server of mongoDB database has to be running as this application uses MongoDB database server on its default port.

 Follow below steps to run this server
 * Clone this repo in your local machine.